philpem/freebee/README.md

       a login prompt after the installation.

 ## Importing files

   - Files can be imported using the 3b1 `msdos` command which allows reading a 360k MS-DOS floppy image.
     * Use dosbox to copy files to a DOS disk image named `floppy.img`.
 This image must be in the same directory as the Freebee executable (or path specified in the .freebee.toml config file).
     * If the floppy.img file wasn't present on boot or was updated, hit F11 to load/unload the floppy image.
     * Run `msdos` from the 3b1 command prompt, grab the mouse cursor with F10 if you haven't already, then COPY files to the hard drive.
   - Another option is to use the s4tools [here](https://github.com/dgesswein/s4-3b1-pc7300) which allow you to export the file system image out of the disk image and import the fs image back.
 In particular, there is an updated `sysv` Linux kernel module which allows mounting the fs image as a usable filesystem under Linux.
+  - A third opiton is to use TAR to archive the files, and Kermit over the emulated serial port (Linux only) to send them to the 3B1.

 ## Scaling the display